LOST-STATS/lost-stats.github.io/Data_Manipulation/Reshaping/reshape_panel_data_from_long_to_wide.md

 ---
 title: Reshape Panel Data from Long to Wide
+grand_parent: Data Manipulation ## Optional for indexing
-parent: Data Manipulation
+parent: Reshaping Data
 has_children:  false
-nav_order: 1
+nav_order: 2
 ---

 # Reshape Panel Data from Long to Wide